clingen-data-model/allele/source/allele/conceptual/complex_amino_acid_canonical_allele.md

 ---
-title: ComplexProteinCanonicalAllele
+title: ComplexAminoAcidCanonicalAllele
-description: A stable identifier for a complex protein allele, based on an aggregation of SimpleProteinCanonicalAlleles.
+description: A stable identifier for a complex protein allele, based on an aggregation of SimpleAminoAcidCanonicalAlleles.

 ---

 Scope and Usage
 ---------------

-See also: ComplexCanonicalAllele, SimpleProteinCanonicalAllele
+See also: ComplexCanonicalAllele, SimpleAminoAcidCanonicalAllele

-ComplexProteinCanonicalAllele is a protein-specific subclass of ComplexCanonicalAllele.
-It represents a particular set of SimpleProteinCanonicalAlleles that occur together in the same protein.
+ComplexAminoAcidCanonicalAllele is a protein-specific subclass of ComplexCanonicalAllele.
+It represents a particular set of SimpleAminoAcidCanonicalAlleles that occur together in the same protein.